← Back

 "ai_actions": [

-"Identify domain isolated web parts in use",
+"Identify domain isolated web parts in your tenant",

 "Update and redeploy web parts as regular web parts",